Vector35/binaryninja-api/docs/guide/index.md

 ![Dead Store Elimination Results](../img/dead-store-after.png "Dead Store Elimination Results")

-### Merging and Splitting Variables
+## Merging and Splitting Variables

 Binary Ninja can not always determine when two variables are simple copies of one another.
 When this condition occurs these variables can be merged in one of two ways.

-#### Merge Variable Here
+### Merge Variable Here

-This action bound to the hotkey `+` (i.e. `Shift + =` ) will look at the HLIL at the current location and if it's a variable to variable assignment will just do the merge.
+The `Merge Variable Here` action is bound to the hotkey `+` (i.e. `Shift + =` ) by default.
+It analyzes the HLIL at the current location and if it is a simple variable to variable assignment, it will automatically merge those two variables without feedback.

-#### Merge Variables
+### Merge Variables

 For more complicated situations you can select the variable in question and use the "Merge Variables" dialog.
-Bound to the hotkey `=`.
-This dialog provides you with a searchable list of variables that can be merged or unmerged.
+By default this dialog is bound to the `=` hotkey.
+The dialog provides you with a searchable list of variables that can be merged or unmerged.

 ![Merge Variables](../img/merge-variables.png)